Technology has collided with democracy in Canada.

 The current approach to smart cities in Canada lacks a systematic emphasis on interoperability, strong public governance, and protecting the value of public data.

-Tech has outpaced the ability of our cities to put strong policy and governance around it.
-As cities deploy connected, data-gathering infrastructure, they risk outsourcing the public domain to large vendors, selling closed systems which encroach on public control of infrastructure and data.
+As cities increasingly deploy connected, data-gathering infrastructure, they risk outsourcing the public domain to large vendors, running closed systems which encroach on public control of its infrastructure and data.

-- Investments in the digital and cultural modernization our local democratic institutions.
+- Sustained investments in the digital and cultural modernization of our city institutions.